customer7/ncn/src/site/notes/Cases/Endovascular/Flow Diversion, Basilar Aneurysm.md

 Roadmap - Right VA injection (PA and Lateral)
 ![](https://i.imgur.com/tfbvrsS.jpg)
-The microwire was removed, and a 4.5 mm x 40 mm Surpass Evolve stent was inserted inside the XT-27 and advanced to its tip.
+The microwire was removed, and a 4.5 mm x 40 mm Surpass Evolve stent^[[Surpass Evolve Implant](https://jnis.bmj.com/content/neurintsurg/12/10/974/F1.large.jpg)] was inserted inside the XT-27 and advanced to its tip.
 Initially, a Surpass Evolve 5 mm x 40 mm stent was attempted, but it was removed due to the ribbon effect at the aneurysm curve.)

 ---